- Community Programs Unit Program List (May 2020)

 As an organization deemed essential, we want to make sure that we can provide continuity to our clients, when they need us the most, while taking all possible measures to keep everyone safe.

-Effective at the end of today March 24th we are taking the following measures:
+We are taking the following measures:

 - 815 Danforth will continue to stay open and operating with a small staff to ensure business continuity.